 Healthy Baby Guides: Toys

 Toys inspire children’s imagination and help them to develop physically and intellectually.
 Babies can spend hours playing with (and chewing and sucking on!) their toys.
-Make sure that your baby’s playtime is safe by investing in wood toys colored with natural dyes or plush toys made from organic cotton instead of the usual plastic that clutters your home.
+Make sure that your baby’s playtime is safe by investing in wood toys colored with natural dyes or plush toys made from organic cotton instead of the usual cheap plastic that clutters your home.

 What you should know: